 But what can help you if you need to reheat your food, you should look at it slowly.
 You can set your Foodi to heat like an oven for appropriate dishes and then slowly move the temperature up till the food is warm.

 Shortly, I will do an article and possibly a video, not only for the Ninja Foodi but in general, about keeping food warm and another about keeping it safe.
-It would be best if you thought about subscribing to our YouTube channelOpens in a new tab. so you can see when that comes out.
+It would be best if you thought about subscribing to our YouTube channel so you can see when that comes out.

 But keep reading; I found out something cool the Foodi lets me do when meal prepping.